Faebbs/AutoLab_UMAP/analyses/ortho_search_fdog/scripts/README.md

 **NOTE 1:** please modify the slurm settings according to your needs!

 **NOTE 2:** please check the manual of fDOG (using the command `fdog.run -h`) to understand the used parameters

+**NOTE 3:** after the run, you can merge the outputs for individual seed proteins into one single output using `fdog.mergeOutput` function